**This is an updated post**

-Psychologist, counsellor, psychiatrist.
-Aren't they the same thing?
-Definitely not!
-Clinical psychologist, Leanne Hall, sheds some light on the differences between the three.
+Clinical Psychologist, Leanne Hall, sheds some light on the differences between the three.

 Were you that friend in school who everyone seemed to go to for advice?
 Do you like helping people?
 Or perhaps you have decided to pursue a career which you feel gives you some intrinsic satisfaction?
 Whatever your motivation, careers in mental health can be extremely rewarding.

-However, there are many options to choose from within the field of mental health, and this can be especially confusing given that there are significant overlaps between mental health professionals.
+However, there are many options to choose from within the field of mental health, and this can be especially confusing given that there are significant overlaps between Mental Health professionals.
+If you’d like to build solid foundations for a career in Mental Health, a Certificate IV in Mental Health provides the ideal entry point.

 Some Psychologists have a PhD, which is a research-based degree.
 Having a doctorate OR a PhD earns you the title of “Dr”.